Edvin-Dyremark/Edvin-Dyremark/README.md

 # Hello!
-I'm Edvin 👋
 Android developer · MSc Computer Engineering · Secure Systems

+Enjoy sports, games and creating stuff.
+I mostly build android apps in my spare time, andfor personal use.
-Enjoy sports, games and building things.
-Feel free to browse and use any of my projects below.
+They are free to use by anyone as they like, Feel free to browse the projects below.

 ## Projects